 Before you bring any camera equipment into the water, make sure you’re comfortable moving and being underwater.
 This familiarity will allow you to relax and pay attention to other important factors, like mobility, breathing, and lighting.

-On Mobility and Breathing:
+On mobility and breathing:

-When you’re underwater, there’s a lot to consider before taking scuba gear into account.
+When you’re doing underwater photography, there’s a lot to consider before taking scuba gear into account.
 Keep in mind that you have to be a good swimmer — agile enough to move into position and find the composition you’re looking for, all in one breath.
 There’s already a lot going on just being under water.
 Then throw in using a technical camera into the mix.
 Scuba gear would take an hour or longer to set up.
 It slows you down under the water, and the bubbles might scare your subject.

 If they’re wearing regular clothes, looking like you’re effortlessly floating in the water will take some practice, especially since the clothes will actually be weighing you down.
 And it will take some practice, but have them release all the air from their lungs immediately.
-You don’t want to have it look like you’re holding in the air — puffed up cheeks — and ideally, the shot wouldn’t have bubbles coming out of your nose or mouth.
+You don’t want it to look like you’re holding in the air — puffed up cheeks — and ideally, the shot wouldn’t have bubbles coming out of your nose or mouth.
 Releasing all the air means your subject will look as natural as possible.

-Whether you’re interested in taking underwater photography when you’re freediving, curious to expand your photography skills in a new environment, looking to take better pictures of your loved ones diving for toys at the pool — or perhaps a mix of the three — we hope John’s tips on getting started has ignited an interest in getting started with underwater photography.
+Whether you’re interested in taking underwater photography when you’re freediving, curious to expand your photography skills in a new environment, looking to take better pictures of your loved ones diving for toys at the pool — or perhaps a mix of the three — we hope Starrett’s tips on getting started has ignited an interest in getting started with underwater photography.

-A big thanks to John for sharing these incredible photos and fascinating insight on what it takes to take underwater photos.
+A big thanks to John Starrett for sharing these incredible photos and fascinating insight on what it takes to take underwater photos.
 Check out more of his photography on his Instagram, @johnstarrettphoto, and his website.